-The 2016 inspection of the groundwater LUCs at LF008 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2017 inspection of the groundwater LUCs at LF008 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
 All monitoring and extraction wells have stovepipe completions that are protected by bollards and are in good material condition.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
-Photograph 11 shows the controlled area at LF008.